Welcome to FIT Research Lab Innovative. Inclusive. Community-Focused

 Connect

-Upadhya is a Master's student in Computer Science at Emory University's Laney Graduate School, with a strong foundation in AI, Machine Learning, and Natural Language Processing.
+Harsit Upadhya is a Master's student in Computer Science at Emory University's Laney Graduate School, with a strong foundation in AI, Machine Learning, and Natural Language Processing.
 His academic journey began with a bachelor's in information science and engineering from Visvesvaraya Technological University, where he graduated with distinction.

 His research interests lie at the intersection of machine learning and natural language processing.
 He has published work on improving cross-lingual understanding across multiple languages and has developed projects including an advanced scientific paper summarization system using the PEGASUS model.
 He is particularly passionate about improving the fundamental building blocks of deep learning.